osmandapp/web/main/docs/user/navigation/auto-car.md

 Do not choose tracks that are obviously far away from your current location.
 It can take a long time to get to the starting point of the track.
 :::

+From the list of tracks available in *Menu → My Places → [Tracks](../personal/tracks.md)*, you can select the necessary one in Android Auto, CarPlay or on the device connected to the vehicle's multimedia system and the route will either build up to the start of the track or display the current direction along the track.

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android Auto">